 Lawyer's name

 Client's name

 Charges:

-Elements of the crimes charged:
+Elements of the crime charged:

-Summary of the facts (not the law) of your case (use an extra sheet if necessary):

-(In preparing your summary, consider interviews you've had with your client, police reports, discovery you've obtained, investigation you've conducted, and any other sources of information.
-Indicate the source of the information, such as police report, witness statement, client, etc., particularly if the versions of events differ.)
+In preparing your summidiscovery you've obtain information.
+Indicate the (not the law) of your case (use an extra sheet if necessary): ary, consider interviews you've had with your client, police reports, ed, investigation you've conducted, and any other sources of e source of the information, such as police report, witness statement, if the versions of events differ.